anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 Engineering doesn't work that way.

-An engineer may spend hours understanding an unfamiliar architecture, tracing a dependency, learning a runtime, investigating why something works, or thinking through a migration.
+An engineer may spend many hours or days understanding an unfamiliar architecture, tracing a dependency, learning a runtime, investigating why something works, or thinking through a migration.

 Those activities may not produce an immediately visible artifact.

 But understanding compounds.

-If engineers are constantly pushed from ticket to ticket, an organization can get plenty of activity without building much expertise.
+If engineers are constantly pushed from ticket to ticket, an organization can get plenty of "execution" without building much expertise.

 Good engineering organizations leave room for people to think because the understanding gained today can make everything that follows faster and better.